To use this feature, you must be signed in as a G Suite super admin or as an admin with the Admin quality dashboard access privilege.

 Use the Meet quality tool to troubleshoot your organization’s Hangouts Meet video meetings in real time and identify the root cause of issues.
 For example, you can see an overview of meeting metrics, find and debug meetings, view network statistics (jitter, packet loss, and congestion), or view system (CPU) statistics.

-- Go to Apps > G Suite > Google Hangouts and click Meet quality tool.
+You can also access the tool from the Google Admin console, go to Apps G Suite Hangouts Meet and Google Hangouts and click Meet quality tool.

 |Shows all of the meetings that were organized or joined by a user in your organization.|